 While saving lives, your students will benefit by receiving:

 - The knowledge that all participants, the host group, and the donors, make a difference in the world.
-Each donation can help save up to three lives!
+Each donation can help save many lives!

 Ready to help save lives?

 Send us your information, and we will contact you about scheduling a blood drive!